 Have you thought about getting a German Shepherd Golden Retriever mix?
 German Shepherds and Golden Retrievers are two of the most popular dog breeds in the United States.

-With the Golden Retriever German Shepherd, also known as a Golden Shepherd, you get the best of two great breeds.
+With the Golden Retriever German Shepherd mix, also known as a Golden Shepherd, you get the best of two great breeds.

 Since the Golden Shepherd is a cross between two breeds, they can have any characteristics of either breed.
 To better understand the Golden Retriever German Shepherd mix, let’s talk about the parent breeds.

 The second-most-popular dog breed in America, the German Shepherd is loyal, intelligent, and friendly.
-Originally bred for herding, then military use, German Shepherds are great all-around dogs who will do nearly anything you ask.
+Originally bred for herding, then military use, they are great all-around dogs who will do nearly anything you ask.

 German Shepherds have a regal outline, with a pointy snout, erect ears, and a sloped back.
 They have thick fur that sheds quite a bit.
 They shed a little bit year-round but will “blow” their undercoat seasonally.

 The German Shepherd comes in both short-haired and long-haired varieties.
 They can be found in many different colors, including:

 - Black and cream

 Until the late 19th century, every region of Germany had its own variety of sheepdog.
 In 1899, German Cavalry Captain Max von Stephanitz set out to create the best sheepdog in all of Germany.
 When technology started replacing the need for sheepdogs, he focused his efforts on creating an excellent military and police dog.

 Stephanitz used his connections to convince the military to use his dog breed in a variety of different capacities.
 In World War I, German Shepherds served as rescuers, guards, Red Cross dogs, messengers, sentries, and supply carriers.